 Isaiah 15:9 For the waters of Dimon shall be full of blood: for I will bring more upon Dimon, lions upon him that escapeth of Moab, and upon the remnant of the land.
 KJV

 Have you noticed that these last four cities have a meaning related to water?
 Now you can see how important it is to understand what some of the names really mean.
 Is our Father trying to tell us something about our spiritual water?

 Our Father is going to bring it on and our Lord is going to end it.

-Watch the news some evening, and couple that with some of these prophesies of Isaiah, Hosea and others, and you will begin to understand that we are living in perilous times, both physically and spiritually.
+Watch the news some evening, and couple that with some of these prophecies of Isaiah, Hosea, and others, and you will begin to understand that we are living in perilous times, both physically and spiritually.

 For almost eight years now we have had someone in the Oval Office that has done all he can to empower ISIS, not even calling them a terrorist organization.
 And when the highest official of the country of Jacob lies to the people about the dangers of the Kenites, it is truly a sign of the times.

 --- 9 February 2016 ---